AdobeDocs/analytics-platform.en/help/getting-started/aa-vs-cja/data-processing-comparisons.md

 ![Adobe Analytics collection-time processing](../assets/aa-processing.png)

-In contrast, Customer Journey Analytics is designed to require minimal upfront collection-time processing before data being is organized and stored.
-The underlying architecture of Customer Journey Analytics is designed to work with the stored data at report-time and offers its powerful report-time processing functionality not only in  Workspace but also, even more importantly, through the definition of [components](/help/data-views/component-settings/overview.md) and [derived fields](/help/data-views/derived-fields/derived-fields.md) in your Data views.
+In contrast, Customer Journey Analytics is designed to require minimal upfront collection-time processing before data is organized and stored.
+The underlying architecture of Customer Journey Analytics is designed to work with the stored data at report-time.
+Customer Journey Analytics offers its powerful report-time processing functionality not only in Analysis Workspace but also, even more importantly, through the definition of [components](/help/data-views/component-settings/overview.md) and [derived fields](/help/data-views/derived-fields/derived-fields.md) in your data views.

 ![Customer Journey Analytics report-time processing](../assets/cja-processing.png)

 Understanding the differences in data processing for the various reporting features can be helpful in understanding which metrics are available where and why they may differ.

-For example, since "visits" as a metric in Adobe Analytics is defined at data processing time, and "sessions" as a metric in Customer Journey Analytics is calculated at report time, the two metrics may differ based on the rules used for session definition inside the Customer Journey Analytics data view.
+For example, *visits* is defined as a metric in Adobe Analytics at data processing time.
+And *sessions* is calculated as a metric in Customer Journey Analytics at report time.
+As a result, the two metrics may differ based on the rules used for session definition inside a Customer Journey Analytics data view.

-Also, neither visits nor sessions as a metric is available in datasets created by the Analytics source connector and therefore would require you to define the session in your query logic in order to do comparisons.
+Also, visits and sessions as a metric are not available in datasets created by the Analytics source connector.
+And therefore would require you to define the session in your query logic to do comparisons.

 ## Terminology {#terms}